 CryoET avoids many artifacts of traditional EM methods (including fixation), providing unparalleled structural information about native cells.
 Resolution of relatively thin biological samples is ~4-6 nm.
 For structures present in multiple copies and/or in multiple tomograms, sub-tomogram averaging can increase the resolution to better than 1 nm.

-ECT therefore neatly bridges the gap between structures of individual proteins (for instance, from X-ray crystallography, NMR spectroscopy, or cryo-electron single particle reconstructions) and cellular macrostructure (from light microscopy).
+CryoET therefore neatly bridges the gap between structures of individual proteins (for instance, from X-ray crystallography, NMR spectroscopy, or cryo-electron microscopy single particle reconstruction) and cellular macrostructure (from light microscopy).
 In combination with these methods and others (such as biochemistry and bioinformatics), cryoET may one day allow us to determine the function and location of each protein in the cell.